 Knee replacement surgery is often recommended for those living with persistent knee discomfort that has not improved with conservative treatment.
-Osteoarthritis is the condition most commonly treated with knee replacement surgery, but rheumatoid arthritis and knee injuries can also be possible reasons for knee replacement surgery.
+Osteoarthritis is the condition most commonly treated with knee replacement surgery.
+However, rheumatoid arthritis and knee injuries can also be possible reasons for knee replacement surgery.

-While adults of any age can be potential candidates for knee replacement surgery, this procedure is most often performed on individuals over the age of 60.
+Adults of any age can be potential candidates for knee replacement surgery, but the procedure is most often performed on individuals over the age of 60.
 As far as symptoms go, reasons for knee replacement surgery may include:

 - – Severe pain, stiffness and/or swelling in the knee joint